mad-lab-fau/mad-gui/README.md

 ### Option A: Standalone executable

 - Windows users: download our exemplary executable [here](https://github.com/mad-lab-fau/mad-gui/releases/download/v0.2.0-alpha.1/mad_gui.exe)

+Note: you might see a pop-up from windows when starting the GUI for the first time stating something about `Windows protected your PC`.
+Click the link with `More info` and then select `Run anyway`

 - Other operating systems: [Contact us](mailto:malte.ollenschlaeger@fau.de).

 Start the program and then you can open the previously downloaded example data as shown in [How do I use it?](#how-do-i-use-it).